Preguinho

 João Coelho Neto, known more commonly as Preguinho (8 February 1905 - 1 October 1979), was a Brazilian footballer who played as a striker.

-Son of Brazilian writer Coelho Neto, Preguinho was born in Rio de Janeiro on 8 February 1905.
+The son of Brazilian writer Coelho Neto, Preguinho was born in Rio de Janeiro on 8 February 1905.
 He played from 1925–1938 for Fluminense and scored 184 goals.

-For Brazil he participated in the 1930 FIFA World Cup and was the first captain of the Brazil national team, scoring the first goal ever from Brazil in a FIFA World Cup in a match against Yugoslavia, and two further goals in a match with Bolivia.
+For Brazil, he participated in the 1930 FIFA World Cup and was the first captain of the Brazil national team, scoring the first goal ever from Brazil in a FIFA World Cup in a match against Yugoslavia, and two further goals in a match with Bolivia.

 He died at the age of 74 on 29 September 1979.
 In his honour, Fluminense dedicated a statue.
 A Brazilian TV-programme of his life was produced by Carlos Niemeyer for Canal 100 and directed by Carlos Leonam and Oswaldo Caldeira.